PokemonAutomation/Microcontroller/Wiki/Programs/PokemonSwSh/ShinyHuntUnattended-IoATrade.md

 ### Mash to Trade Delay:

 This is how long from when you start the trade to when the trade ends.
-You shouldn’t need to change this.
+You shouldn't need to change this.

 <hr>